marjames98/react-todos/README.md

 ### Bonus

 Do some styling!
-Try separating your overall styles (like background color) and your component specific styles (like the color of your to-do items) in different css files and importing them.
+Notice that `App.css` should inlude styles for the `App` component, so we should make a different file, `ListItem.css`, to store the styles for the `ListItem` component.